Castle Hill - North

 AreaSearch analysis of residential development drivers sees Castle Hill - North recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The average expected construction cost value of new properties is $651,000, slightly above the regional average, indicating a focus on quality developments.
-In FY-26, $75.8 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
-Compared to Greater Sydney, Castle Hill - North has around two-thirds the rate of new dwelling approvals per person and ranks among the 57th percentile nationally when assessed against other areas.
-New development consists of 29.0% detached dwellings and 71.0% attached dwellings, representing a shift from the current housing mix, which is predominantly houses (83.0%).
-This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
+In FY26, commercial approvals have reached $75.8 million, demonstrating high levels of local commercial activity.
+Compared to Greater Sydney, Castle Hill - North has around two-thirds the rate of new dwelling approvals per person and ranks among the 57th percentile of areas assessed nationally.
+The current development composition consists of 29.0% detached dwellings and 71.0% attached dwellings, a significant shift from the current housing mix of 83.0% houses.
+This change reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements, attracting downsizers, investors, and first-time purchasers.
+With approximately 277 people per dwelling approval, Castle Hill - North is showing signs of a developing market.

 Frequently Asked Questions - Development